Omnigraph

 Auth

-The server can run unauthenticated for local development, but any shared or internet-facing deployment should set:
+The server can run unauthenticated for local development.
+Any shared or internet-facing deployment should configure bearer tokens.

 The health endpoint /healthz remains suitable for load balancer health checks.